 About Lauren Horton

-She has always been a gym rat: played 4 sports in high school, two in college, and now she has a full time career coaching collegiate women’s volleyball.
-As an athlete, she was a 3-time All-American and held a national record.
+Lauren has always been a “gym rat”: she played four sports in high school, two in college, and now she has a full-time career coaching collegiate women’s volleyball!
+As an athlete, she was a three-time All-American and held a national record.
 As a coach, she has turned around a losing program and recruited athletes who have broken records.
-She is married to her absolute best friend who stood the test of time and distance.
-Miss Zeta was definitely a honeymoon baby!
-Soon after they got home from their honeymoon, they found out they were pregnant.
-The road ahead was a path unknown.
-So she resorted to social media, YouTube, podcasts, and stories.
-Her pregnancy was the easy part!
-The birth….woah!
+She is married to her absolute best friend, Jeff, who stood the test of time and distance.

 Get Your FREE Postpartum Plan!